 Given the urgency and predictability of similar cases in Kazakhstan, Alma Shalabayeva will soon face conviction and imprisonment.
 Thus, the Kazakh authorities will have a powerful argument in the struggle with their most principled opponent – Mukhtar Ablyazov.

-The Open Dialog Foundation hereby expresses its protest against the illegal deportation of the wife and minor daughter of Mukhtar Ablyazov, who can be used by Kazakh authorities to apply pressure to the main opponent of Nazarbayev’s re gime.
+The Open Dialogue Foundation hereby expresses its protest against the illegal deportation of the wife and minor daughter of Mukhtar Ablyazov, who can be used by Kazakh authorities to apply pressure to the main opponent of Nazarbayev’s re gime.
 Such methods of political struggle are unacceptable.

 We hereby call on the international community to react to the illegal actions of the Kazakh authorities.
 You are requested to addressaformal appealtothefollowingaddresses: